adamsilver/maintainablecss.com-jekyll/_chapters/11-organisation.md

 description: Learn how to organise your CSS files.
 ---

-*Discoverability* is an important part of writing maintainable stylesheets and this becomes more important as a project grows in size over time.
+*Discoverability* is an important part of writing maintainable stylesheets.
+Discovery is becomes harder as the project grows over time.
 There are two approaches to consider.
-Let's discuss each in turn.

 ## 1. CSS in a single folder